 In Illinois, if you have been injured performing the duties of your job, you may be entitled to receive medical treatment, weekly disability payments, and other benefits.
-However, under the laws that govern workers’ compensation claims in Illinois, your employer and its insurance company also have the right engage a doctor of their own choosing to examine you and provide an opinion about the course of your medical treatment and your ability to perform the duties of your job.
+However, under the laws that govern workers’ compensation claims in Illinois, your employer and its insurance company also have the right to engage a doctor of their own choosing to examine you and provide an opinion about the course of your medical treatment and your ability to perform the duties of your job.
 One means of evaluating treatment is the Independent Medical Examination or IME.
 If you are currently pursuing a claim for on-the-job injuries, you may ask yourself “What is an Independent Medical Examination and how can it affect my workers’ compensation claim?”

-How an Independent Medical Examination Can Limit a Claim
+How An Independent Medical Examination Can Limit A Claim

 The Illinois Workers’ Compensation Act entitles workers to receive medical care and other benefits for injuries sustained in the course and scope of their employment.
 But this medical care has certain limits as defined in the Act: